nigelcharman/ombfw-videos/reporting-omb-video/script.md

   size: 35
 )

-Thanks for adding the observation.
-It will be synchronised to our CAMS map within an hour.
+The observation will be synchronised to our CAMS map within an hour.

 Watch the `Using the CAMS weed map video` to see how to view it.